cchauve/CompMath-Day-2023/README.md

 the length of all sequences in the FASTA file is only 4Mb.
 This will allow me to version this file and to analyze it in the lab notebook [Lab Notebook](./results/JOURNAL.ipynb).

+## Let's start: know your data
+- introduce the idea of looking carefully at the data
+- illustrate with the notebook
+- introduce the notion and technique of notebooks

+## Run your experiments
+- describe the three experiments
+- show the notebook, more graphics
+- illustrate merging a branch with the last one.